-Comprising the world's largest precision optical instruments and one of the world's largest vacuum systems, LIGO is a marvel of engineering and human ingenuity.
+Comprising the world's largest precision optical instruments and utilizing one of the world's largest vacuum systems, LIGO is a marvel of engineering and human ingenuity.
 Read on for some quick facts about LIGO, its past, and its exciting future.

 Evolution of LIGO's Detectors